-In particular, our recently reported ARCHER data showed that ANX007 protected against vision loss as measured by changes from baseline in the widely accepted functional endpoint of best corrected visual acuity of $\geq 15$ letter loss, or BCVA15.
-Based on this data, we expect to conduct a global clinical trial of ANX007 for the treatment of GA.
+In addition, we expect to conduct a global clinical trial registrational program of ANX007 for the treatment of GA.
 To accomplish this objective, we must obtain and maintain regulatory approvals and comply with regulatory requirements in each jurisdiction.
 We are in ongoing discussions with the relevant regulatory authorities.
-While we would prefer to design a global clinical development program that would satisfy the regulators in all of our target markets, there is no assurance that our efforts will be successful or that the various regulators will be aligned or accept the data from the pivotal Phase 3 program are sufficient to warrant approval of ANX007.
+While we would prefer to design, believe we have designed a global clinical development program that would could satisfy the regulators in all of our target markets, there is no assurance that our efforts will be successful or that the various regulators will be aligned or accept the data from the pivotal Phase 3 program are sufficient to warrant approval of ANX007.